Home » Blog » Rank is stupid: How to really measure your SEO campaign

 “No, it’s not working.
 I never find myself number one.”

-This is what’s behind many of the click-bait “SEO is dead” articles.
-When rank is no longer able to be accurately measured, some SEOs throw up their hands and say, “you can’t do SEO anymore.”
+This assumption is behind many click-bait “SEO is dead” articles.
+When rank can no longer be accurately measured, some SEOs throw up their hands and say, “You can’t do SEO anymore.”
 Baloney.
 You just measured SEO wrong.
 SEO is alive and well and can still help grow a business.

-Unfortunately, many of the people looking for exhaust stacks (in fact, the majority of people looking for exhaust stacks) were thinking about the things that go on the back of a pickup truck.
+Unfortunately, many people looking for exhaust stacks (in fact, the majority of people looking for exhaust stacks) were thinking about the things that go on the back of a pickup truck.
 They don’t need an industrial paper plant exhaust stack.
 So, even though this company was getting traffic for exhaust stacks, it wasn’t helping them.
 Traffic was a misleading metric.

 “Well, to get more customers, we need more traffic.”